 Cobb began a remarkable four-year stretch in which he would bat .402—while the rest of the AL dragged along at .257.

 Key Numbers: 159 games, .383 average, 592 at-bats, 94 runs, 227 hits, 51 doubles, 76 RBIs.

-Lajoie was allowed to concentrate full-time on playing for the first full year after stepping down as the Naps’ manager.
+Lajoie was allowed to concentrate full-time on playing after stepping down as the Naps’ manager.
 Result: A 60-point upswing in his average, and his first batting title in six years—with a little help from the St. Louis Browns.

 3. Eddie Collins, Philadelphia

 Key Numbers: .324 average, 188 hits, 15 triples, 81 RBIs, 81 stolen bases.

 The fleet-of-foot Collins, at age 23, set a franchise mark for steals that would hold until Rickey Henderson starting going triple-digits in the 1980s.

 Key Numbers: .340 average, 92 runs, 183 hits, 14 triples, 7 home runs, 35 stolen bases.

 In his second full season, “Spoke” established himself as a major star in Boston, finishing third in the AL batting race.